 |A Celtic cross makes the grave of No. 2833 Shoeing Smith Corporal Albert Staff of the 1st Battalion, the Grenadier Guards and the Army Veterinary Department.
 His grave was one

-of many at the new military cemetery at Kroonstad in the Orange Free State.
-The cemetery is so new that many graves in the photograph are still marked only with a registration
+of many at a new military cemetery at Kroonstad in the Orange Free State.
+The cemetery was so new at the time that many graves in the photograph are still marked only with a

 At the time of his death from disease at Kroonstad on 6 December, 1901 Albert Staff help the actual rank of Lance Corporal though his entry in the Record of Deceased Soldier's